dotimothy/scucomplexfires/README.md

 # scucomplexfires

-A Clean, Lightweight Website to provide essential information and links about the SCU Lightning Complex Fires
+A clean and lightweight website to provide essential information, resources, and links about the SCU Lightning Complex Fires.